 Filing a Complaint

 A complaint that a member has contravened the Code may be initiated by any person, any Member of Council, or by Council as a whole.
 The complainant must be an identifiable individual (complaints may not be submitted by any group, organization, or corporation).
-The alleged violation must have taken place within sixty (60) days of filing the complaint with the Integrity Commissioner.
-As of September 15, 2020, City Council has impossed an administrative fee of $200 for a resident to file a complaint to the Integrity Commissioner under Council's Code of Conduct and that the fee be refundable if found to be valid.
+The alleged violation must have taken place within six (6) weeks of filing the complaint with the Integrity Commissioner.
+As of June 22, 2021, City Council has imposed an administrative fee of $500 for a resident to file a complaint to the Integrity Commissioner under Council's Code of Conduct and that 50% of the fee be refundable if found to be valid.
+In the event that the Integrity Commissioner determines that a complaint is frivolous, vexatious or contains insufficient grounds to support an investigation under the Code of Conduct, the complainant shall forfeit the fee of $500.

 - Complete the Code Complaint Form.